arthmoeros/abuilder-worker/README.md

 ```

 ##### Request Schema
-This is 'like' a Schema, and since there is no yet a single decent json schema parser in npm (and the standard is not finished), this one will do for now.
+This is 'like' a Schema, and since there is no yet a single decent json schema parser in npm (and the specification is not finished), this one will do for now.
-At its base has static data for internal referencing, such as its own form configuration json file name, generation name and its underlying task name, these must be provided as is in each request that uses this structure, Artifacter expects this data to work.
+At its base has static data for internal referencing, such as its own form configuration json file name, generation name and its underlying task name, these must be provided as is in each request that uses this structure.
+Artifacter expects this data to work.
 The rest of the structure is what it should be expected when a request for artifact generation is submitted along with the before mentioned static data, except each last child in each hierarchy, which have a type definition and miscellaneous information, such as:

 "Tag" | Meaning
 ----- | -------
 @type | Describes the data/field type (string,number,date,array,choice)
 @defaultValue | Default value provided by the configuration
-@required | A flag that indicates that this value is required by its underlying templates
+@required | A flag that indicates that this value is required by the matching blueprint underlying templates
 @options | Used by a 'choice' @type, must provide a string array for fixed options of this value
 @item | Used by an 'array' @type, must provide a underlying element(s) with its own type and miscellaneous information

 ##### Input Display Data
-Additional metadata for the input definition, inputDisplayData defines how can the data required be labeled and further supported, this information is essential for a better understanding of the data required by the form.
+Additional metadata for the input definition, this defines how can the input data be labeled and further supported, this information is essential for a better understanding of the data required by the form.

 ##### Declared Post Processors
-Declared post processors for the submitted values, these are run before any template processing, just after recieving the request.
+Declared post processors for the submitted values, these are run by Artifacter before any template processing, just after recieving the request.

 Artifacter for now supports these:
 - string.allLowerCase